covcom/300CEM/Week_01_Android_Studio/README.md

  ![activity_main_xml_-_Hello_Android](.md_images/activity_main_xml_-_Hello_Android.png)

 5. You're ready to run the app you just created.
 Before you do that, let's check if you have an emulator or Android device attached.
 Click Tools ==> Android ==> AVD Manager to show the AVD Manager.
 Make sure you have the default AVD installed.
+Click the littler green triangle next to the AVD to run it.

- If not, click 'Create Virtual Device' button to create a new one.
-The following settings for an AVD seem to work well on my machine: Phone, Nexus 5, targeting at latest Android 6.0 with Google APIs.
-And most importantly, 'Use Host GPU' is checked.
-Remember in the previous section where I showed you that you need to install the Intel accelerator, here is why.
+ If you not have an AVD installed already, follow these instructions to create one: click 'Create Virtual Device' button to create a new one.
+The following settings for an AVD seem to work well on my machine: Phone, Nexus 5, targeting at latest Android 7.0 with Google APIs.
 Click 'Finish' and you'll have a new AVD.

 5. Click Run ==> Run 'app' to run the app you just created.
 In the window that pops up, click 'Launch emulator' and choose the desired AVD if you have more than one.
 BTW, you should only have 1 AVD running, otherwise the system will be rather slow.
 You will see HelloAndroid running in AVD similar to the one below.